USNA requires naming five individuals, but there is more!

 No matter your school, your activities, or your accomplishments, this portion of the Naval Academy application is an important component.
 Make plans and address this section early.
 Good luck with your Naval Academy application!

 [I would welcome a chance to discuss details with you.
 I offer coaching services to pace and prepare you (and your parents!) for the entire Academy application process . . . including helping you coordinate with your USNA recommenders.
-Contact me at firstname.lastname@example.org and/or 503.515.7406]
+Contact me at email@example.com, 503.515.7406 or use my contact form on this website.]